-- Carefully review the scenes in the Tijuana garbage dump (pp. 108-112).
+- Carefully review the scenes in the Tijuana garbage dump in Chapter 12.
 Describe the dump, as seen through Nayeli's eyes.
 How do the words and actions of Ariceli, Don Porfirio, and Atómiko portray different attitudes and feelings about the dump?
 Describe some of the ways in which they make the dump both a home and a neighborhood.
 What do you think Urrea intends to communicate to his readers by including these scenes?

 - In hero narratives, the protagonists must travel to an unknown place to receive new knowledge and power before they can continue their journeys.
-Write about the role of Nayeli's "KANKAKEE" postcard, which first appears on page 16.
+Write about the role of Nayeli's "KANKAKEE" postcard, which first appears in Chapter 3.
 Why is this card important to Nayeli?
 What impression does she have of the North from the image on the card?
 How do her experiences in Kankakee differ from her expectations?
 Why do you think Nayeli decides to leave Kankakee without confronting her father?

 - What in the novel surprised or changed your thoughts and feelings about immigration and immigrants who have entered the country illegally?
 How does Urrea's portrayal of these people differ from their portrayal in U.S. media stories?
 What are some of the stereotypes about Americans and Mexicans that Urrea challenges on both sides of the border?